Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Play_Nice.md

 >>> exit()
 ```

  Then we can connect to the site again to get the flag.
-Both the alphabet and encrypted message seems to be static (doesn't change).
+Both the alphabet and encrypted message seems to be static (don't change).
  ```bash
  ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Cryptography/Play_Nice]
 └─$ nc mercury.picoctf.net 6057